GSW78/LZ78/README.md

 To compile code using g++ compiler:
-Run at CMD(need to be in correct directory): g++ LZ78.cpp LZ78.h Pair.cpp Pair.h main.cpp Test.cpp Test.h -o LZ78
+Run at CMD(need to be in correct directory): g++ LZ78.cpp LZ78.h Pair.cpp Pair.h ValidateInput.cpp ValidateInput.h main.cpp -o LZ78

 To run code:
 Run at CMD(need to be in correct directory):
-LZ78.exe filename.txt
+./LZ78 filename.txt